Greenheart/greenheart.github.io/src/content/posts/improving-shell-startup-with-lazy-loading.md

 This method reduced my shell startup time from _~1.5 s_ to _~200 ms_.
 A **huge** improvement for a common action I perform many times daily.

-However, I soon realised some of my projects had external dependencies that relied on commands like `node` and `npm` (and other package managers) to always be defined in the shell environment.
+However, I soon realized some of my projects had external dependencies that relied on commands like `node` and `npm` (and other package managers) to always be defined in the shell environment.
 This caused weird crashes, since lazy loading `nvm` means commands like `node` and `npm` only gets enabled when they first got used.

 ## Conditionally Lazy Loading for Specific Directories